miku/haystack/README.md

 > [Finding a needle in Haystack: Facebook’s photo storage](https://www.usenix.org/legacy/event/osdi10/tech/full_papers/Beaver.pdf)

 At that time, FB stored 260B images, or 20PB.
-60TB new images per day.
+60TB new images per week.
 This short talk is about the design and about an open source implementation [seaweedfs](https://github.com/chrislusf/seaweedfs).